Un-Break My Heart: Composition

 Produced by David Foster, "Un-Break My Heart" is a four minute-25 second pop and R&B power ballad.
 The song's theme alludes to a "blistering heartbreak" in which the singer begs a former lover to return and undo the pain he has caused.
 David Willoughby, author of The World of Music (2009), said a few phrases such as "Don't leave me in all this pain" are sufficient to reveal the "sadness and the longing" in the song.

 Warren showcased Braxton's contralto voice with a low vocal range.
-According to sheet music published by Realsongs at Musicnotes.com, the verses of "Un-Break My Heart" are composed in the key of B minor, and the piece modulates to D minor for the chorus and G minor for the bridge; the song is set in a time signature of common time with a moderately slow tempo of 55 beats per minute.
-Braxton's vocal range spans from the low note of D3 to the high note of D-Sharp/E-Flat5.
+The song's sheet music shows the key of B minor, with the chorus in D minor.
+It is set in a time signature of common time with a moderately slow tempo of 55 beats per minute.
+Braxton's vocal range spans from the low note of D3 to the high note of D5.

 The song was remixed by several DJs such as Hex Hector, Frankie Knuckles and Soul Solution.
 As noted by Jose F. Promis of AllMusic, the songin its original form, was a massive adult contemporary and pop hit, and, with its larger-than-life chorus, worked equally well as an unstoppable dance number, even if the vocals were never re-recorded.The "Soul-Hex Vocal Anthem" remix, with a length over nine minutes, was influenced by tribal house music; while the "Classic Radio Mix" is a piano-driven house music edit.
 A Spanish version of "Un-Break My Heart", titled "Regresa a Mi", was included as a bonus track on Secrets.
 The CD-single of "Un-Break My Heart" also contained that version, titled "Un-Break My Heart (Spanish Version)".
 It was adapted to Spanish by Marco Flores and sung by Braxton herself.
 MusicOMH contributor Laura McKee considered it "an easy listen" version "that encapsulates the passion and meaning of the original but opens it up to a wider audience."